All Products

 Database proxies use a high availability architecture with two primary nodes.
 Connections are distributed to the two nodes at a ratio of 1:1.
 If one node fails, the other node takes over the faulty node and the system automatically triggers a restoration task on the faulty node to ensure high availability of database services.

-For more information, see Deployment architecture of proxy nodes.
+For more information about the database proxy deployment architecture, see Deployment architecture of proxy nodes.

 What is the relationship between the specification of a database proxy and the specifications of proxy nodes?